Chart Color Schemes

 An assessment of population growth drivers in Ballarat reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusting using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population dynamics project an above median growth for locations outside capital cities; Ballarat is expected to expand by 2,260 persons by 2041, a 19.0% increase over the 17-year period based on latest numbers.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilised the VIC State Government's Regional/LGA projections released in 2023, adjusting using weighted aggregation from LGA to SA2 levels.
+Growth rates by age group were applied across all areas for years 2032 to 2041.
+Future population dynamics projected an above median growth for locations outside capital cities, with Ballarat expected to expand by 2,260 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 19.0% in total over the 17 years.

 Frequently Asked Questions - Population